-The bwVisu project provides such a remote visualization service for scientists from Baden-Württemberg as well as the corresponding software stack to deploy such a service on-premise.
-In bwVisu, the user can log in to an intuitive web frontend which manages visualization jobs running on an HPC cluster.
-Once a job has been started, the user can connect to it such that the visualization application appears in a browser window with full 3D hardware acceleration provided by the cluster.
+The bwVisu project provides such a remote service for scientists from Baden-Württemberg as well as the corresponding software stack to deploy such a service on-premise.
+In bwVisu, the user can log in to an intuitive web frontend which manages interactive jobs running on an HPC cluster.
+Once a job has been started, the user can connect to it such that the application appears in a browser window with full 3D hardware acceleration provided by the cluster.
 The only requirement on the client side is that the browser must support HTML5.

-bwVisu is currently operational
+bwVisu is currently fully operational.

 Already know what to do?
 Click here to go straight to the bwVisu login!